Donald And Melania Trump Are ‘Most Shockingly Cruelest’ Couple Ever To Occupy White House, Columnist Claims

 The move reportedly shocked many inside the White House, especially after reports that Melania did not know Ricardel personally.
 Others said it highlighted the rampant back-stabbing that Donald Trump has encouraged within his administration.

 The columnist continued to rake Melania for not speaking up amid her husband’s policy to separate immigrant children from their parents and place the children in detention centers.
-Others had also attacked Melania for her relative silence on the issue and her decision to wear a jacket emblazoned with the words “I REALLY DON’T CARE” when she did finally make a visit to a child detention center, but Melania did not apologize and later explained that the words were meant as a message to her critics.
+Others had also attacked Melania for her relative silence on the issue and her decision to wear a jacket emblazoned with the words “I REALLY DON’T CARE, DO U?” when she did finally make a visit to a child detention center, but Melania did not apologize and later explained that the words were meant as a message to her critics.

 .@Lindastasi asks: Are Donald and Melania the cruelest first couple ever? https://t.co/Vjzyj8DIhv pic.twitter.com/vwYblUQsKc